 I was working with a client recently who wanted to take advantage of Microsoft Azure’s Multi-Factor Authentication (MFA) service.
-This service can do a great number of things, but in particular they wanted to be able to integrate in MFA with their Cisco ASA VPN solution in order to help with PCI compliance.
-This design involves setting up a MFAS server onsite and then integrating it via RADIUS to be part of the Authentication chain.
-The service is pretty robust and most clients would choose to use their phone to receive the phone call, text message or even run the Authenticator App from Microsoft (Android, iPhone and Windows Stores) in order to provide that second factor in the authentication process.
+This service can do a great number of things, but in particular, they wanted to be able to integrate into MFA with their Cisco ASA VPN solution in order to help with PCI compliance.
+This design involves setting up an MFAS server onsite and then integrating it via RADIUS to be part of the Authentication chain.
+The service is pretty robust and most clients would choose to use their phone to receive the phone call, text message or even run the Authenticator App from Microsoft (Android, iPhone, and Windows Stores) in order to provide that second factor in the authentication process.

 This is all pretty straight forward.
 The challenge with this client is they needed to support the use case of having users in different parts of the world who cannot be guaranteed of having access to a phone.
 This would then mean they would have to fall back to issuing physical “hard token” device.
 Since the service is based on standards any OATHO token using TOTP (time-based one-time passwords) would work.
 However, Microsoft has tested a few of these such as Gemalto IDProve, Deepnet Security Safeld and Safenet OATH tokens which are the ones I would suggest you start out with.
 The problem was if they went down this path they would have a whole new set of problems to think about.
 Namely, how to manage global distribution and management of these new physical assets moving around the globe.